 - Elementary and secondary schools, $31,690

 A high school diploma or General Educational Development (GED) credential usually is required for library assistant positions, and computer skills and experience with library systems and databases likely will be useful.
 Most library assistants also go through on-the-job training.

 In addition to working for educational institutions and government offices, library assistants might find jobs with medical and research centers, museums, law firms, private corporations and advertising agencies.
 Duties tend to vary by employer, with assistants in larger libraries having more specialized roles and those in smaller libraries having a broader range of responsibilities.
-The U.S. Bureau of Labor Statistics predicted average job growth of 5% for library assistants, clerical from 2014 through 2024.
+The U.S. Bureau of Labor Statistics predicted a decline of 4% in employment of library assistants, clerical from 2019 through 2029.

 Library assistants' daily tasks often include helping patrons use library databases to browse virtual and physical collections, sorting and shelving books, checking materials in and out, completing interlibrary loan requests and readying materials for binding.
 They also might plan and participate in a library's outreach services and programs, from reading groups to book sales, and create bulletin boards, fliers, posters and library displays.
 With advances in technology, some library assistants are now charged with tasks previously handled by librarians, including cataloging and coding new books, magazines, journals and videos.

 Library assistants usually receive on-the-job training.
-Job openings in the field are growing at an average rate compared to all occupations, and the mean salary is around $27,000.
+Job openings in the field are declining and the mean salary is around $31,000.